etc-ditto/ditto-document/Game Design.md

 - Occasional force fields simulates the blood circulation, and is a map mechanic that allows the cell to travel between distant places.
 - Many platforms that cell can jump onto encourage players to explore the world.
 There are always more collectible in each map than the level requirement, and the system will award players that make a bigger contribution.

-### Next Step
+### Possible Improvements

-- More cell subdivisions.
-Red cells, T-cells, etc.
+- More cell and enemy subclasses: red cells, T-cells, bacteria, parasite, etc.
-- More competitive elements: the cells and virus can fight each other.
+- More exciting elements: the cells and virus can fight each other.

 ---